Carnival in Croatia, Slovenia & Macedonia February

 The cold continues and towns can still be quiet, unless Carnival is being celebrated.
 Carnival can happen anywhere between late January and early March, depending on when Easter falls.

 Carnival is a big deal in parts of Croatia, with the Rijeka Carnival the most salubrious of them all.
-Over two weeks, pageants, street dances, concerts, masked balls, exhibitions and parades happen.
+Over two weeks, pageants, street dances, concerts, masked balls, exhibitions and parades take place.

 Strumica Carnival, Macedonia

-Drawing several thousand visitors from Macedonia and elsewhere, the carnival involves five days of drinking, debauchery and costumed merry-making.
+Drawing several thousand visitors from Macedonia and elsewhere, the Carnival involves three days of drinking, music, parades and costumed merry-making.

 Mimosa Festival, Montenegro